Unbraiding the Bounce: Superluminality around the Corner: Phase Space

-In the Fig. (\ref{fig:Regions_of_phase_plot}) we plot different regions in the remaining phase space.
-We found other stable bouncing trajectories, see (\ref{fig:Trajectories}).
+In the Fig. (\ref{fig:PhaseSpace}) we plot different regions in the remaining phase space.
+We found other stable bouncing trajectories, see the right plot on the Fig. (\ref{fig:PhaseSpace}).
 In this figure one can see stable regions where superluminality is present.
 In parts of these superluminal regions the NEC holds, while in others it is violated.
 Moreover, there is a region of phase space where NEC is broken but the sound speed is subluminal.
 This shows again that the superluminality is not directly linked to stability, c.f. \cite{Dubovsky:2005xd}.
-The link is a rather subtle one.
+The link is rather subtle.
 In particular one can find the superluminality just around the corner of the \emph{IS-bounce}, in the neighborhood slightly below the trajectory.\emph{ }These superluminal stable regions are well within the field range corresponding to the NEC violation phase.
 Clearly a source or simple interaction can continuously deform these states into the \emph{IS-bounce }trajectory\emph{. }Hence, these\emph{ }states belong to the same EFT.

 The origin of the trajectory is the ghosty region followed by a tiny superluminal region where NEC holds.
-Then it followed by a vanishingly tiny white subluminal region where NEC holds.
-The \emph{IS-bounce} trajectory leaves the ghosty region by going through the singularity, of the equation of motion $D=0$.
+Then it is followed by a vanishingly tiny white subluminal region where NEC holds.
+The \emph{IS-bounce} trajectory leaves the ghosty region by going through the singularity of the equation of motion $D=0$.
 This is also a pressure/ curvature singularity.
-Thus this \emph{IS-bounce} trajectory is clearly demonstrating the singular behavior similar to those found in \cite{Vikman:2004dc} for k-essence models crossing the phantom divide without changing the sign of the square of the sound speed.
+Thus this \emph{IS-bounce} trajectory is clearly demonstrating the singular behavior similar to that crossing the phantom divide in k-essence models linear in $X$ \cite{Vikman:2004dc}.
 It seems that around the point on the boundary of the central ghosty region the trajectories for a limiting cycle similarly to \cite{Easson:2016klq}.
-This is, however, an illusion as they start and end on the singularity.
+This is, however, an illusion as they start and end on the singularity approaching or leaving the boundary $D=0$ vertically.